 The brewery has also been a veritable breeding ground for the wider industry, with Batch alumni having gone on to launch other pioneering local businesses and work behind the scenes to further change the face of the Sydney beer scene – read all about that here.

-In winter 2019, they're opening a second brewery that will specialise in creating more small batch brews.
+In winter 2019, Batch opened a second brewery specialising in creating more small batch brews, aptly named Small Batch.
 It's further reason to believe that, if you were to claim the Inner West truly is the most interesting place for beer in Australia, you could equally claim that the Batch Brewing Company is right at the heart of it.